By Ben Richardson, Director, Acuity Training

 Organizations looking to increase conversion rates must address stress and fatigue as part of their sales strategy.

-A study by the American Psychological Association found that one out of every three workers reported having experienced chronic stress.
+A study by the American Psychological Association found that reported having experienced chronic stress.
 Sales teams are vital to a company's success in today's fast-paced business environment.
 It is essential that they effectively manage their stress to maintain mental health.

 In this piece, we'll investigate the impact of stress on sales performance.
 We'll also look at how resilience training helps sales professionals to manage stress.
 This gives a more in-depth comprehension of the significance of effective stress management in sales.
 You'll understand how resilience training assists sales professionals in achieving sustained levels of success in their careers.